Synactic Extensions (parsley.syntax)

 p.parse("abc")

-// Note that implicit conversions are not applicable because they are ambiguous:
+// Note that implicit conversions cannot be applied because they are ambiguous;

 In this case, a lexer.lexeme.symbol.implicits is imported and is clashing.